designftw/hw3-starter/README.md

-# hw3-starter
+# Assignment 3

-HW3 starter repo
+My Kerberos username is ...